kayveepr/Halium-9-LeMax2/README.md

 4. Reboot.

 Pleas note it is WIP and adb sideload is preferred for both P and GSI zip so that one can avoid transferring files to device after wipe.
-Theoratically halium-boot.img, ubports-GSI zip file and P Vendor img files are good enough to boot and try Halium 9 GSI on X2.
+Theoretically halium-boot.img, ubports-GSI zip file and P Vendor img files are good enough to boot and try Halium 9 GSI on X2.
 Please note that "not" all P ROMs or vendor img files work on X2 and hence use only what has been mentioned here.
 This notwithstanding one may find logcat filled with errors for FP and Camera.

 For cameras to work - On CBG MIUI vendor copy over libbinder.so and libcutils.so to /vendor/lib from /system/lib.
-And for AEX vendor in addition to these two files vendor.qti.hardware.camera.device@1.0.so is also required.
+And for AEX vendor in addition to these two files vendor.qti.hardware.camera.device@1.0.so is also required.AEX vendor img file here already contains both lib files in appropriate directory,

 All credits go to Erfanoabdi(GSI), Marc(LineageOS source and other guidance), andr68rus(BaikalOS), CBG(MIUI P Global for X2), shivatejapeddi(AEX). moto999999(AOSiP).